Fintech startup nCino targets ~$2B valuation in impending IPO – TechCrunch

 Normally at this point in an IPO process we compare the debuting company’s valuation range with its final private valuation.
 However, it’s hard to find out what nCino was worth.
 PitchBook and Crunchbase are bare regarding its last private round, as are other data sources we checked.

 Notably, nCino has no preferred stock, so spelunking through different series of preferred equity sourced from S-1 data wasn’t possible.
-However, the company was healthy — and therefore, valuable — enough to raise more than $130 million across two rounds in 2018 and 2019, including an $80 million round from last October led by Chip Mahan and T. Rowe Price.
+However, the company was healthy — and therefore, valuable — enough to raise more than $130 million across two rounds in 2018 and 2019, including an $80 million round from last October led by Salesforce Ventures and T. Rowe Price.

 Regardless of where nCino priced toward the end of its life as a private company, its IPO is a likely win for both Salesforce and Insight Partners.
 The corporate venture arm of Salesforce and the well-known venture group own 13.2% and 46.6%, respectively, of nCino’s equity before IPO shares are counted; expected ownership for the two groups falls to 12.1% and 42.6%, respectively, when including anticipated IPO equity.